 Have you ever wondered ‘What’s my CEFR reading level?’
 This test will tell you!
-You have a maximum of 20 minutes to complete the test.
+You have 45 minutes to complete the test, but you can submit your answers before the timer runs out if you have already finished.

 In this assessment, there are 6 short reading texts, from Level A1 to Level C2.
-When you submit your answer, you will see what your current level CEFR level is.
+When you submit your answer, you will see what your current level CEFR level.

 You must first complete the following: